4.14. GUI Automation¶

 4.14.8.
 Showing Plots¶

-There are more settings available than through the GUI.
-For example, it is possible to save a image to the disk.
+There are more parameters available through these direct calls than through the GUI.
+For example, it is possible to save an image to the disk.
 Additionally, a custom detector/source extent can be specified, a setting not available through the GUI.

 def automated(sim):